Detection techniques and investigation of different neutrino experiments: NEUTRINO EXPERIMENTS: A CHRONOLOGICAL ORDER

-The first (CC) reaction is sensitive to electron neutrinos only and produces an electron that creates a cone of light in the detector via the \~{C}erenkov process, observable with an array of PMTs.
-The second (NC) is equally sensitive to all flavours of neutrino.
+When an incoming neutrino is absorbed by the neutron of each deuterium, the neutron emits an electron and becomes a proton.
+Then, this emitted electron moves through the heavy water ($D_{2}O$) with a velocity faster than the local speed of light and creates a shock wave in the medium which is detectable as a cone of Cherenkov light.
+The reaction is sensitive to electron neutrinos only and produces an electron that creates a cone of light observable with an array of PMTs. \paragraph{Neutral-Current (NC):}

+In the second reaction, each deuteron is split into its constituent parts of proton and neutron when a neutrino is incident on it.
+In this process, no new charged particle is created and is equally sensitive to all flavours of neutrino.
+The free neutron, after scattering off of the deuterium nuclei in the heavy water, is eventually captured by another deuteron; creating a tritium nucleus and releasing a high energy gamma-ray.
+This gamma ray, then, scatters a secondary electron in the heavy water and it is this secondary electron which creates the Cherenkov light detected by the PMTs. \paragraph{Electron-Scattering (EC):}

 The third reaction is mostly sensitive to electron neutrino by a factor of 6 compared to the other two flavours.
-It produces an energetic electron that is peaked in the forward direction relative to the incident neutrino and so, can be distinguished from the other two reactions w.r.t. the direction from the sun\cite{mcdonald2016sudbury}.\\SNO is able to limit the lifetime of nucleon decay of invisible modes (such as $n\rightarrow3\nu$) to $>2\times10^{29}$ years.
-SNO data for solar neutrinos shows that $\nu_{e}$ from ${^8}B$ decay in the solar core change their flavour in their way to earth\cite{bellerive2016sudbury}.
-This result led to the Nobel prize by Dr. Arthur B. McDonald in 2015 on neutrino oscillation alongside Dr. Takaki Kajita of Super-K collaboration.
+It produces an energetic electron that is peaked in the forward direction relative to the incident neutrino and so, can be distinguished from the other two reactions w.r.t. the direction from the sun\cite{mcdonald2016sudbury}.\\

+SNO is able to limit the lifetime of nucleon decay of invisible modes (such as $n\rightarrow3\nu$) to $>2\times10^{29}$ years.
+In May 2002, SNO data for solar neutrinos shows that $\nu_{e}$ from ${^8}B$ decay in the solar core, change their flavour to either muon or tau neutrinos in their way to earth\cite{bellerive2016sudbury}.
+This process of conversion of flavors of neutrinos from one type to another, called \textbf{neutrino oscillations}, requires the neutrinos to have mass.
+This result led to the award of 2015 Nobel Prize in physics to Prof. Arthur B. McDonald of SNO along with Prof. Takaki Kajita of Super-Kamiokande collaboration.